Martiusweb/asynctest/doc/tutorial.advanced.rst

  :class:`~asynctest.SSLSocketMock`   :class:`ssl.SSLSocket`
 =================================== ========================================

-We can use :func:`asynctest.isfilemock()` to differenciate mocks from regular objects.
+We can use :func:`asynctest.isfilemock()` to differentiate mocks from regular objects.

 As of :mod:`asynctest` 0.12, these mocks don't provide other features, and must